MrSidims/PytorchExplorer/docs/integration_guide.md

 | `LLVM_BIN_PATH` | Directory that contains `mlir-opt`, `mlir-translate`, `opt`, `llc` | `/opt/llvm/bin/` |
 | `TRITON_OPT_PATH` | Directory that contains `triton-opt`, `triton-llvm-opt` | `/opt/triton/bin/` |

+For the reference React UI (and any client based on it) set `NEXT_PUBLIC_BACKEND_URL` to point at the running backend instance when they live on different machines.

 If unset, the backend assumes the tools are discoverable on `$PATH`.

 ---